aayushmau5/aayushmau5.github.io/content/posts/visitor-pattern.md

 }
 ```

 This part is little bit weird.
-We add the `accept` method which takes a parameter `v` having the `CostsVisitor` interface & inside every function, we are calling a function that maps to their corresponding class, and pass `this`(the object instance) as the argument.
+We add the `accept` method which takes a parameter `v` as the `CostsVisitor` interface & inside each function, we call the corresponding visitor method for each class, and pass `this`(the object instance) as the argument.
 This will all make sense when we wire it all up.

 ##### Wiring it all up